 Probiotics

-Loose stool and diarrhea indicate an imbalance in the gut.
-To improve this situation, we recommend therapeutic doses of probiotics to restore your dog's natural balance of friendly flora.
-Use Probiotic Miracle® or MiracleZyme® chews for best results.
+Loose stool and diarrhea suggest an imbalance in the gut.
+For improvement, we recommend therapeutic doses of probiotics, Probiotic Miracle®, to restore the natural balance of beneficial flora.

 Related: Your Dog is on Antibiotics, What To Do Next